PawelLipski/git-machete-blog/blog.md

     hotfix/remove-trigger
 ```

+The above content defines a tree-like structure where `develop`/`master` are the roots, `adjust-reads-prec` depends directly on `develop` branch,
+`block-cancel-order` depends directly on `adjust-reads-prec` and thus also (indirectly) on `develop` and so on - just as we defined it verbally in the previous paragraph.
+Tip: don't worry if the tabs got converted into spaces during copy-paste - it's okey to use any kind of indent as long as you use consistently.

 Now we've given defined the structure how our branches should relate to each other.
-For each, ???, ??? and ??? are dependent directly on develop, while ??? depends on ???.
+???????
+TODO rephrase !!!!!!!
 That's unfortunately so far not really how branches in our current state of the repository look like.
 For example, a few pull requests from other team members were merged into `develop` in the meantime,
-so ???, ??? and ??? now need to be synced with `develop` (possibly we have to solve conflicts as well).
+so `adjust-reads-prec`, `edit-margin-not-allowed` and `grep-errors-script` now need to be synced with `develop` (possibly we'll have to solve some conflicts during the rebase, but that's irrelevant for our discussion).
-Also, our PR for ??? received a couple of comments which we then fixed on a separate commit... thus throwing ??? out of sync with its parent branch ???
+Also, our PRs for `adjust-reads-prec` and `change-table` received a couple of comments which we then fixed on a separate commit...
+thus throwing `block-cancel-order` and `drop-location-type`, respectively, out of sync with their upstream branches.
 And... that's exactly a _jungle_ like that where `git machete` comes to rescue.